South Florida Bulls golf: Men

+One USF men's golfer, Chase Koepka, has been inducted into the University of South Florida Athletic Hall of Fame.

 Women

 USF's women's golf team began in 1973 in the Association for Intercollegiate Athletics for Women.
 They joined the NCAA after the AIAW disbanded in 1982, and reached the NCAA Division I Women's Golf Championship in their first year in the league.
 They have finished top 5 in the NCAA twice, taking 5th in 1984 and 4th in 1991.
 They have won six conference titles: 1996, 1998, 1999, 2000, 2003, and 2012.
 In addition, three Bulls have won individual conference championships: